MarilynFranklin/waypoint-plugin-levant/README.md

 | DeploymentId         | Generated deployment id                                                                                                                |
 | DeploymentApp        | Waypoint App name                                                                                                                      |
 | DeploymentName       | Generated deployment name which can be used as the job name                                                                            |

+## Levant Error Messages

+Levant provides detailed failure messages for deployment issues, however, these are not surfaced by default in waypoint's output.
+To view levant's failure messages, use the `-vv` flag when deploying (`waypoint up -vv` or `waypoint deploy -vv`).